dimsemenov/Magnific-Popup/website/documentation.md

 {% highlight javascript %}
 // Initialize popup as usual
 $('.popup-link').magnificPopup({
   // Delay in milliseconds before popup is removed
   removalDelay: 300,

-	// Class that is added to body when popup is open.
+  // Class that is added to popup wrapper and background
   // make it unique to apply your CSS animations just to this exact popup
   mainClass: 'mfp-fade'
 });
 {% endhighlight %}